nmmull/compsig/README.md

-[`msynth`](https://github.com/smimram/monadic-synth) a (frankly, quite beautiful) OCaml library for building synthesizers [*monadically*](https://en.wikipedia.org/wiki/Monad_(functional_programming)) doesn't support by default sine oscillators with a *phase shift* parameter.
-Sine oscillators in [SuperCollider](https://supercollider.github.io/) have a phase parameter, and this feature is used to create singals with surprising structure and timbre (e.g., see the example below).
+[`msynth`](https://github.com/smimram/monadic-synth) a (frankly, quite beautiful) OCaml library for building synthesizers [*monadically*](https://en.wikipedia.org/wiki/Monad_(functional_programming)) doesn't support sine oscillators with a *phase shift* parameter by default.
+Sine oscillators in [SuperCollider](https://supercollider.github.io/) have a phase parameter, and this feature is used to create singals with differing structure and timbre (e.g., see the example below).
 To be clear, it's not *impossible* to create a sine oscillator in `msynth` which takes a phase parameter, but doing so requires having a deeper understanding of how the library works.

 Despite all this, audio PLs are built on the same fundamental principles, e.g., time and signals.
-And signals processing in general is a well-established field with strong theoretical foundations.
-Our goal is to take greater advantage of this theory, to provide an *intermediate abstract representation of signals* that can be used as a kind of universal language to translate synthesizers implementions both to and from existing audio PLs.
+Additionally, signal processing in general is a well-established field with strong theoretical foundations.
+Our goal is to take greater advantage of this theory, to provide an *intermediate abstract representation of signals* that can be used as a kind of universal language to translate synthesizers' implementions both to and from existing audio PLs.

 We believe that [algebraic signal processing](https://ieeexplore.ieee.org/document/4520147) can form the basis of a conversion tool like `compsig`.
-The rough idea: signals can be represented abstractly as element of a ring (this basically means signals can be pointwise added and multiplied together).
-This picture can be extended by introduces an algebra of filters which acts on the ring of signals (note: we have not implemented filters).
+The rough idea: signals can be represented abstractly as an element of a ring (this basically means signals can be pointwise added and multiplied together).
+This picture can be extended by introducing an algebra of filters which acts on the ring of signals (note: we have not implemented filters).
 Another way of viewing this is as working in a free monadic structure which can be derived from something like `msynth`.

 So the idea of `compsig` is simple in theory:

 * We implement an interface for an abstract algebraic representation of signals.
-In this basic experiment we choose to represent signals as polynomials of single-argument uninterpreted functions, one for each signal kind (side note: this is a very nice example of recursive modules since the uninterpreted functions representing signals can have these polynomials of uninterpreted functions as arguments).
+In this basic experiment we choose to represent signals as polynomials of single-argument uninterpreted functions, one for each kind of signal (side note: this is a very nice example of recursive modules since the uninterpreted functions representing signals can have these polynomials of uninterpreted functions as arguments).
 This can be seen in the definition of `Signal.t`.
 * For any audio PL, we can implement a converter from the language to this algebraic representation, as well as a converter from the algebraic representation to the language.
 To convert between any two audio PLs, we can convert from the first language to the signal algebra, and then from the signal algebra to the second language.